ReinderVosDeWael/ReinderVosDeWael/README.md

 Software Engineer
 -----------------
-Hello there.
-This section will be finished... soon™.
-Until then, please see my [LinkedIn](https://www.linkedin.com/in/reinder-vos-de-wael/) for more about me.
+Hello there!
+Welcome to my personal GitHub page.
+I don't regularly update this, so for more information please visit my [personal website](https://reindervosdewael.github.io/) or my [LinkedIn](https://www.linkedin.com/in/reinder-vos-de-wael/).